JavaScript SDK Reference

 • order: Client-side order API method.

-• PATCH: To make the update, pass an array of change operations in the request, as described in the order update API reference.
+• PATCH: To make the update, pass an array of change operations in the request, as described in the order updatearrow-up-right API reference.
 The response returns a promise.

 Examples